ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 Selecting from sets or lists (set theory)
 =========================================

 You can select or combine items from sets or lists.
-Note, multisets are currently not supported and all of the following filters imply unique.
+Note, multisets are currently not supported and all of the following filters imply uniqueness.
+That means that duplicate elements are removed from the result.

 .. versionadded:: 1.4